ServiceCanada/cra-chatbot-v2/README.md

-# cra-chatbot-v2
+# cra-chatbot
-Successor of cra-chatbot
+AEM implementation of the Chat with Charlie version 2 on CRA pages